New Or Used? The Best Hybrid SUVs and What They Cost New and Used

 There are so many good options; here's what you need to know to decide: New or used?

-The good news for you, dear reader, is that now there are a lot of choices for hybrid SUVs, and many have been on the market long enough that you can actually find them gently used with plenty more miles to go.
+And while Toyota is transitioning the Highlander into an EV, there are a lot of choices for hybrid SUVs, and many have been on the market long enough that you can actually find them gently used with plenty more miles to go.

-Thanks to lighter-weight materials and more efficient powertrains, modern tech, and electric power thanks to plug-in hybrids, you can now widen your search to a long list of great cars.
+Thanks to lighter-weight materials and more efficient powertrains, modern tech, and plug-in hybrids that offer all-electric driving, you can now widen your search to a long list of great cars.

 This story is 100% human-researched and written based on actual first-person knowledge, extensive experience, and expertise on the subject of cars and trucks.